10 Fascinating Facts You Probably Didn’t Know About the Titanic

 Scientists arrived at a new theory that the full moon months before could be to blame for the Titanic‘s collision with the iceberg, which killed about 1,500 people.
-Quoting astronomer Donald Olson of Texas State University-San Marcos, National Geographic’s Richard A. Lovett wrote, “That full moon, on January 4, 1912, may have created unusually strong tides that sent a flotilla of icebergs southward—just in time for Titanic‘s maiden voyage.”
+Quoting astronomer Donald Olson of Texas State University-San Marcos, National Geographic’s Richard A. Lovett writes, “That full moon, on January 4, 1912, may have created unusually strong tides that sent a flotilla of icebergs southward—just in time for Titanic‘s maiden voyage.”
 This wasn’t a normal full moon, though: “It was the closest lunar approach, in fact, since A.D.
-796, and Earth won’t see its like again until 2257,” wrote Lovett.
+796, and Earth won’t see its like again until 2257,” writes Lovett.

-2. Nearly five Titanics could be built with the money James Cameron’s Titanic has made worldwide
+Nearly five Titanics could be built with the money James Cameron’s Titanic has made worldwide

 According to the California ScienCenter, the Titanic would cost about $400 million to build today.
 James Cameron’s Academy Award-winning film Titanic has earned over $1.84 billion worldwide since its release in 1997—enough to construct about 4.6 complete replicas of the ship.
-That’s not counting money earned from the 3D re-release of the film in spring 2012!
+That’s not counting money earned from the 3D re-release of the film in 2012!

-3. Research says an optical illusion prevented the ship from receiving help
+Research says an optical illusion prevented the ship from receiving help

-4. Researchers completed a map of the wreck site in 2012, using over 100,000 photos taken by underwater robots
+Researchers completed a map of the wreck site in 2012, using over 100,000 photos taken by underwater robots

-6. More than 5,000 other artifacts went up for grabs
+More than 5,000 other artifacts went up for grabs in 2012

-7. Did an 1898 novella anticipate the Titanic disaster?
+Did an 1898 novella anticipate the Titanic disaster?

 The plot of Morgan Robertson’s Futility bears an uncanny resemblance to the events surrounding the sinking of the Titanic, published 14 years before the voyage.
 The book tells the story of the Titan: “The largest ship ever built, billed as ‘unsinkable’ by its British owners and the press, strikes an iceberg one April and goes down.
 Due to a lack of lifeboats, more than half the passengers perish in the North Atlantic,” wrote The Portland Press Herald of the book’s plot.

-9. $2 Million: The cost to preserve the historic Belfast dock where the Titanic was built
+$2 Million: The cost to preserve the historic Belfast dock where the Titanic was built

 According to BBC News, over $2 million was set aside for work on the Thompson Graving dock in “the largest single investment ever made by the Department of the Environment in support of an historic monument.”
 A new building was constructed to safeguard the area against flooding.

-10. Even today, major ships still get “iced” by ocean bergs
+Even today, major ships still get “iced” by ocean bergs